ctechfilmuniversity/project_ws2425_first_term/README.md

 ### Final Project Presentation

-In April everybody must present their results and project documentation.
-The presentation must be <= 20min.
+In April, everybody must present their results and project documentation.
+The presentation must be <= 20 min.
 There mustn't be any major changes to what was submitted in March.
-After each presentation there will be time for questions and a discussion.
+After each presentation, there will be time for questions and a discussion.

-After the presentation you must also submit the presentation slides and all used materials.
+After the presentation, you must also submit the presentation slides and all used materials.

 ## Grading